KirkDJohnson/DFIR-Lab/README.md

 <img src="https://github.com/user-attachments/assets/273aeded-cfc0-454a-9bd5-0879a4012570"  alt="DFIR Lab"/>
 <br />
 <br />
 Now that part of the intital access has been discovered I moved on to part two of the lab where another hint was given that said, "The Autostart execution reflects explorer.exe as its parent process ID.
 Child processes of explorer.exe within the event timeframe could be significant.
 Process Creation (Event ID 1) and File Creation (Event ID 11) succeeding the document execution are worth checking".
-With this, I changed the Event Code to 11 and Paylod 4 to include startup from what we know about the vulnerability and found the update.zip that we saw in the decoded base-64 string.<br/>
+With this, I changed the Event Code to 11 and Payload 4 to include "startup" from what we know about the vulnerability.
+This revealed the update.zip that we saw in the decoded base-64 string.<br/>
 <img src="https://github.com/user-attachments/assets/883bffde-bae2-4a1c-b6d9-be513b15cf56"  alt="DFIR Lab"/>
 <img src="https://github.com/user-attachments/assets/fa639fae-0175-40ef-b2b9-3872c782512a"  alt="DFIR Lab"/>
 <br />